Siuuap/interactive-card-details-form/README.md

 Project Description: Interactive Card Details Form

-This project is from www.frontendmentor.io.
-I created it by using React.js and Tailwind CSS and made it be responsive.
-Moreover, this project also has a form validation.
+This project is from www.frontendmentor.io that allows users to input and validate credit card details in real-time, providing immediate feedback on input errors and formatting.

 Key Features: